waqarahmed6095/company_researcher/README.md

 # Company Researcher with Tavily and AI Agents

-This open-source **Company Research Tool** leverages Tavily’s powerful `search` and `extract` capabilities to automate in-depth company research.
-The tool follows a structured, agent-driven workflow that dynamically curates and generates well-organized, comprehensive company reports, making it ideal for competitive intelligence, lead research, and Go-to-Market (GTM) analysis.
+The **Company Researcher** is an open-source tool designed for in-depth company analysis.
+Built with **Tavily’s `search` and `extract` capabilities** and powered by **LangGraph**, it delivers accurate, real-time insights in a structured, modular workflow.
+Ideal for competitive intelligence, lead generation, and Go-to-Market (GTM) strategies, this tool leverages advanced AI-driven workflows to provide comprehensive, reliable reports for data-driven decision-making.

 ## Table of Contents
 1. [Overview](#overview)